rentruewang/snippets/README.md

 Basically all software has been implemented with one of those technologies, so there is not a lot of need to acutally learn anything else (and I force myself not to jump at fancy things e.g. a rewrite in some particular language).
 Instead, algorithms are always more important than languages themselves anyways.

 Languages outside of those mentioned before will never make this list.
+Note that I only included general purpose langauges above because those have the most utility.
+I treat languages not making the list as domain specific and use them from time to time, but those aren't my focus.

 Here's a question I ask myself when considering this list: When I start a company, do I want to see this language used?
 If so, put it here.
-Or else no matter how much I love it, it's a waste of my time.
+Or else it's a waste of my time.

 After all, why would I want to spend time on a language that'll probably die anyways?